kantketsuk/Excel_project-DA/README.md

 ![Analyst4](./Data_set_1/Pics/sc8.png)

-### Conclution
+### Conclusion
 This project demonstrates how Excel tools like Power Query, Power Pivot, PivotTables, PivotCharts, and DAX can be used to analyze real-world data science job information.
-The analysis shows that more specialized skills generally lead to higher salaries, median salaries vary by region with Thailand showing notably higher pay for Data Analysts, and SQL, Python, and Tableau remain the most valuable skills in the job market.
+The analysis shows that more specialized skills generally lead to higher salaries,median salaries vary by region with Thailand showing notably higher pay for Data Analysts, and SQL, Python, and Tableau remain the most valuable skills in the job market.
 Overall, the dashboard provides actionable insights into career planning and the value of skill development in data-related roles.